vrmiguel/buztd/README.md

 ### Small CPU usage

-Much like `earlyoom` and `nohang`, `bustd` uses adaptive sleep times during its memory polling.
+Much like `earlyoom` and `nohang`, `buztd` uses adaptive sleep times during its memory polling.

-Unlike these two, however, `bustd` does not read from `/proc/meminfo`, instead opting for the `sysinfo` syscall.
+Unlike these two, however, `buztd` does not read from `/proc/meminfo`, instead opting for the `sysinfo` syscall.

 This approach has its up- and downsides.
 The amount of free RAM that `sysinfo` reads does not account for cached memory, while `MemAvailable` in `/proc/meminfo` does.

 However, the `sysinfo` syscall is one order of magnitude faster than parsing `/proc/meminfo`, at least according to [this kernel patch](https://sourceware.org/legacy-ml/libc-alpha/2015-08/msg00512.html) (granted, from 2015).

-As `bustd` can't solely rely on the free RAM readings of `sysinfo`, we check for memory stress through [Pressure Stall Information](https://www.kernel.org/doc/html/v5.8/accounting/psi.html).
+As `buztd` can't solely rely on the free RAM readings of `sysinfo`, we check for memory stress through [Pressure Stall Information](https://www.kernel.org/doc/html/v5.8/accounting/psi.html).

 More on that below.

-### `bustd` will try to lock all pages mapped into its address space
+### `buztd` will try to lock all pages mapped into its address space

-Much like `earlyoom`, `bustd` uses [`mlockall`](https://www.ibm.com/docs/en/aix/7.2?topic=m-mlockall-munlockall-subroutine) to avoid being sent to swap, which allows the daemon to remain responsive even when the system memory is under heavy load and susceptible to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).
+Much like `earlyoom`, `buztd` uses [`mlockall`](https://www.ibm.com/docs/en/aix/7.2?topic=m-mlockall-munlockall-subroutine) to avoid being sent to swap, which allows the daemon to remain responsive even when the system memory is under heavy load and susceptible to [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).

 ### Checks for Pressure Stall Information